-The following are good sources of B6:
+The following are good

-- Chick peas: one cup contains 1.1 milligrams or 55 percent of the recommended daily value (DV)
+- chickpeas (1 cup) provide 1.1 milligrams (mg) or 65% of the daily value (DV)

-- Tofu: half a cup contains 0.1 mg or 5 percent of DV
+- tofu (half a cup) provides 0.1 mg or 6% DV

-Other sources include:
+Other sources of B6 include:

 Signs and symptoms of vitamin B6 deficiency include:

-- Peripheral neuropathy with tingling, numbness, and pain in the hands and feet
+- peripheral neuropathy with tingling, numbness, and pain in the hands and feet

-- Weakened immune system
+- a weakened immune system

 In infants, seizures may persist even after treatment with anticonvulsants.
-Other deficiencies, like peripheral neuropathy, can be permanent.

 There is no evidence of any adverse effect from consuming too much vitamin B6 in food.